anttiluode/JsonAVGradio/README.md

 4. Run the app:
    ```bash
    python app.py

    ```
+   Open http://127.0.0.1:7860/ web page to see the gradio app.

    When running for the first time, the app will automatically download necessary models from Hugging Face, including the Stable Diffusion model used for image generation.

+## I added stitch.py - What it does.

+Stitch.py is another way of doing stories.
+You can generate the story with AI like ChatGPT (that understands the format the best when you copy and paste to it example of how the schema works).
+Then you can put that to output_json/story.json folder.
+Then once you load stitch.py with python stitch.py and open the http://127.0.0.1:7860/ gradio page.
+You can generate stories without using LM Studio, but do note if you have files in organized_assets tts_output output_images empty them first so the stitching process wont use images / sounds from previous projects as the stitch.py does not clean folders like the app.py in the beginning (beacuse we want to have story.json for example if app.py could not read it.
+I use this because lm studio does not always produce good story.json files and i can ask chatgpt to fix them and generate the story even when lm_studio story.json is erronous.

 ---